VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Compilers/generation.md

 The reason we're picking it is not because it's more popular -- in fact, being GPL, a lot of projects don't like it.
 However, it does have one good feature: a C API that it is possible to bind to Python.
 To achieve this, we will use an FFI translation tool called [SWIG](https://swig.org/Doc4.0).

 First, verify your installation of GCC, and libgccjit.
 There may be different packages depending on your distro.
+If you're on Arch, the package `libgccjit` is available in the core repo.
 The docs have a [hello world test example](https://gcc.gnu.org/onlinedocs/jit/intro/tutorial01.html) you can run to verify this.

 Once it works, find the path to the header file that the example used.
-On my system running Ubutu 20.04, it's `/usr/lib/gcc/x86_64-linux-gnu/10/include/libgccjit.h`.
+On my system running Arch, it's `/usr/include/libgccjit.h`.
 But it likely depends on your distro.

-[TODO Update for Arch Linux]

 SWIG is based on "interface files", which describes some properties about the library being bound.
 There is no point going deep into the syntax, because the library "just works" -- almost.